 You Are Your Own Worst Enemy

-As with many things in life, there is no greater battle than the one you fight against the little voice inside your head.
+As with many things in life, there is no more significant battle than the one you fight against the little voice inside your head.
 For me personally, it almost always followed the same pattern.
 I would see a bit of magic I loved and would think about adding it to my repertoire.
 Up pops the little voice.

 "You're not good enough to learn that, it's far too difficult!"

 "What about that other trick you wanted to learn?"

 "Stop wasting your time [imaging how awesome it would be to perform]"

 So I would have to knock that little voice back down and strive forward to learn whatever had captured my attention.
 I'm going to be using my chop cup learning arc in this example, which to this day is one of my favourite bits of magic!